d3x0r/STFRPhysics/AI/Revised/HPF_recovery_of_physical_constants.md

 At VA = 1 the acceleration of action is exactly balanced: one full quantum of $h$ accumulates per cycle, neither more nor less.
 The cycling is at constant "velocity" in action space.
 A perturbation away from VA = 1 means the action is accelerating or decelerating per cycle — an unstable configuration the medium does not sustain.

+This is the narrative bridge between the storage language of Section 1 and the quantum constant language used later.
+The proposal is not that action is mysteriously imported into the medium from outside, but that once the medium supports a balanced closure, action is the natural integrated quantity that closure leaves behind over one cycle.
+VA is the local rate statement; $h$ is the cycle-complete bookkeeping statement.

 ### The resonant string and the unit pluck

 A resonant string can vibrate at any amplitude — the frequency is set by geometry, the amplitude by how hard it is plucked.
 But if the pluck itself is quantized, only certain amplitudes are stable.